The Power of Music: How Sound Influences your Film

 There was once a sacred reverence in Hollywood for original music in films, and with that came something deeply enriching that many movies today are greatly missing out on: the profound effect music has on our memories.

-Again, if you’re limited to a stock music library, just make the best of it, and try to find tracks that inspire your scenes.
+If you’re limited to a stock music library, just make the best of it by trying to find tracks that inspire your scenes.
 If you don’t have access to a composer, maybe you could scope out your local music scene, or search online to find some talented musicians that would be willing to write music for your project.
 Share your vision with them, and collaborate to make your movie something truly special and memorable.

 If you already have access to a composer, or want to take a shot at writing your own score for your movie, leverage your custom music to the very best of your ability.
 Write recurring themes or melodies, and weave them into the fabric of your scenes, so that the visuals and audio coalesce into a feeling that leaves your audience with the impression they haven’t just seen a movie - they have experienced it.